 This working group explores how generosity can be mobilized during times of crisis and how responses from civil society can be resourceful and creative.
 Specifically, the group is interested in how to rapidly identify needs on the ground and the networks and players best equipped to respond at the outset of a crisis, the kind of data infrastructure needed to understand these networks, and how predictive technology can produce the data needed to get ahead of crises.

 The Generosity AI Working Group is a cross-sector collaboration between practitioners in tech, academics, and the social sector who are exploring ways that artificial intelligence (AI) can be used to advance missions and grow generosity at scale.
 This working group will explore the role of knowledge-sharing platforms, learning networks, and communities of practice in accelerating AI adoption for social good.
 It will also identify strategies to address issues related to resource constraints, governance, data sharing, and equity in collaborative AI projects.
+Sign up to participate in this working group here.

 For more information or to join a working group, please contact Kelsey Kramer.